stephanmg/VRL-NeuGen-Plugin/README.md

 - open the  [Gradle](http://www.gradle.org/) project
 - call the `installVRLPlugin` Gradle task to build and install the plugin
+- restart VRL-Studio

 ## Command Line

-go to the project folder:
+Go to the project folder:

     cd VRL-Tutorial-Plugin-01/VRL-Tutorial-Plugin-01

-call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin
+and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin

     ./gradlew installVRLPlugin

+Finally, restart VRL-Studio